 A brand is the sum total of the experience your prospects and customers have with your company.
-A strong brand communicates what your company does, how it does it, and at the same time, establishes trust and credibility with your prospects and customers.
+A strong brand communicates what your company does and how it does it and at the same time, establishes trust and credibility with your prospects and customers.
 Your company’s brand is, in many ways, its personality.
 Your brand lives in everyday interactions your company has with its prospects and customers, including the images you share, the messages you post on your website, the content of your marketing materials, your presentations and booths at conferences, and your posts on social networks.

-As I thought about those strategies, I realized that they explained five common lessons that small businesses and startups can learn from the world’s best brands.
+As I thought about those strategies, I realized they explained five common lessons that small businesses and startups can learn from the world’s best brands.

 1. A Brand Should Have A Good Name and Logo

 A strong company (or product) name is easily recognizable and is important to good branding.
-New startups and small businesses face many challenges in coming up with a company name (among the challenges: it’s very difficult to find a good name and an available domain; many short names have already been taken).
+New startups and small businesses face many challenges in developing a company name (among the challenges: it’s very difficult to find a good name and an available domain; many short names have already been taken).
 However, plenty of successful brands have proven that there are many different ways to create a company name.
-For example, many successful brands use real words (Adobe, Amazon, Apple, Yelp), some use misspelled words (Google), compounds (Facebook, Firefox, WordPress), phrases (LinkedIn, SecondLife) and other variations.
+For example, many successful brands use real words (Adobe, Amazon, Apple, Yelp), and some use misspelled words (Google), compounds (Facebook, Firefox, WordPress), phrases (LinkedIn, SecondLife), and other variations.
 If you’re interested in more examples – especially if you’re struggling to find a name for your company – I recommend you read this post about company names types.

 When you start thinking about building your brand, ask yourself the following questions: